MiChaelinzo/cnb-exchange-rate-vi/PRD.md

   - TrendUp/TrendDown for accuracy improvement indicators
   - Lightning for bi-weekly template and quick actions
   - Rocket for quarterly template and advanced features
+  - Fire for currency heatmap and hot/strong currencies
+  - Snowflake for weak/cold currencies in heatmap
+  - Minus for neutral state in heatmap
+  - Clock for auto-refresh scheduler feature
+  - PlayCircle for active auto-refresh indicator
+  - StopCircle for inactive auto-refresh state
+  - Keyboard for keyboard shortcuts feature
+  - Command for shortcuts help dialog
 - **Spacing**:
   - Container padding: p-6 (24px)
   - Card spacing: gap-6 between major sections